We can learn many excellent tips from our grandparents, great-grandparents, and great-great-grandparents on living simple, old-fashioned lives.

 Open the windows or put on a sweater.

 Skip the heating and cooling.
-Let your body adapt to the temperature and do less work in the hottest part of the day if you can.
+If possible, let your body adapt to the temperature and do less work in the hottest part of the day.
 Save money on utilities.

 Learn to use a needle and thread to sew a button or a hole.